RajeevKhati/ErrorCodeConverter/README.md

 ## Features

-This extension allows you to convert following error code format
+This extension allows you to convert error code format from this:-
 UNEXPECTED_ERROR: "UNEXPECTED_ERROR"

 to this:-